Lightning-AI/litgpt/howto/finetune_full.md

 # Finetuning the whole model

 If you are interested in parameter-efficient finetuning, check out [finetune_adapter.md](finetune_adapter.md).
-In contrast to parameter-efficient finetining, this "full" approach finetunes all model parameters, which is substantially more expensive.
+In contrast to parameter-efficient finetuning, this "full" approach finetunes all model parameters, which is substantially more expensive.
 It may only be recommended as a baseline for comparison studies.

 ## Preparation